 With Ginette Benjamin At The Dune

-Brilliant moments of improvisation completed the experience.
+Brilliant moments of improvisation complete the experience.

 With Bankie Banx At The Dune

-He played a harmonica solo, a cover of Waiting In Vain, and, what was especially exciting for my Mom, an impromptu performance of her favorite song of his, "Just Cool."
+This night, he played a harmonica solo, a cover of Waiting In Vain, and, what was especially exciting for my Mom, an impromptu performance of her favorite song of his, "Just Cool."